Quintus/cinch-plugins/README.md

 don’t notice if anyone reports a new issue or files a PR.
-I don’t actively monitor this repository, so if you don’t want to wait several weeks or even months before I even notice your ticket, drop me an email at <quintus at quintilianus.eu>.
+I don’t actively monitor this repository, so if you don’t want to wait several weeks or even months before I even notice your ticket, drop me an email at quintus at quintilianus.eu.

 List of plugins
 ---------------